Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Theoretical Background and Hypotheses

 \subsubsection{Customizations and Hypothesis}

 Making resource consumption visible has shown promising results across different domains. \citet{Penkert.2023} demonstrated that transparency in sustainability information significantly influences user choices, while \citet{Sanduleac.2017} found that real-time energy data promotes more responsible consumption patterns.
 LLMaaS chatbots offer customization options to make AI resource limitations explicit through token visibility (see \autoref{fig:User_Interface}, label 2).
-The examined LLMaaS chatbot's interface shows the remaining token contingent for the respective language model as a percentage.
-We argue that customizing token visibility can foster what we term \enquote{sustainability-aware AI use} -- a more deliberate approach to AI interaction that considers broader environmental impact.
-Based on these previous findings, we hypothesize: \fcolorbox{blue!75!black}{blue!5!white}{\parbox{0.95\linewidth}{\textbf{H6:} Users report higher levels of sustainability-aware AI usage when using the customized LLMaaS chatbots compared to a commercial LLM chatbots.}}
+We argue that customizing token visibility can foster what we term ``sustainability-aware AI use'' -- a more deliberate approach to AI interaction that considers broader environmental impact.
+In reference to the TrAM, the displayed tokens represent perceived system characteristics that are salient to the user.
+We theorize that those might lead to differences in self-reported sustainability aware AI use.
+Based on these previous findings, we hypothesize: \begin{list}{}{\leftmargin=0pt \rightmargin=0pt \itemsep=0.3\baselineskip \topsep=0.3\baselineskip} \item \fcolorbox{blue!75!black}{blue!5!white}{\parbox{0.95\linewidth}{\textbf{H6:} Users report higher levels of sustainability-aware AI usage when using the customized LLMaaS chatbots compared to a commercial LLM chatbots.}} \end{list}